How to Replace the MAF Sensor on a 2012 Ford F-150

 ⚠️ Safety & Precautions

-- Do not touch the sensing wires inside the MAF sensor.
+- Do not touch the sensing element inside the MAF.
+It is very delicate and can be damaged easily.

 🔧 Required Tools